If you are thinking about having an abortion (termination of pregnancy), you can self refer to Forth Valley Termination of Pregnancy Service.

 What happens?

-- You are awake with local anaesthetic.
+- You will be awake and will have local anaesthetic.

 Waiting time